sculptures • permaculture • primitive technology • kayaking • links • index • about

 Breakfast

-instant hot cereals, cold cereals, breakfast bars, instant oatmeal, instant breakfast drinks, instant spiced cider, instant coca, instant coffee, instant tea or tea bags, instant milk powder, instant potatoes, instant pudding, minute rice, nuts, seeds, dried fruit, fruit wraps, jerky, salami, pepperoni, string cheese, powdered drink mixes, powdered shakes, pilot bread, condensed bread, bread sticks and wheat crackers.
+instant hot cereals, cold cereals, breakfast bars, instant oatmeal, instant breakfast drinks, instant spiced cider, instant cocoa, instant coffee, instant tea or tea bags, instant milk powder, instant potatoes, instant pudding, minute rice, nuts, seeds, dried fruit, fruit wraps, jerky, salami, pepperoni, string cheese, powdered drink mixes, powdered shakes, pilot bread, condensed bread, bread sticks and wheat crackers.

 Lunch